The Impact of Solar Radiation on the Martian Upper Atmosphere: Introduction

-The results obtained from both MAVEN using NGIMS (Neutral Gas and Ion Mass Spectrometer) payload and MOM using MENCA (Mars Exospheric Neutral Composition Analyser) payload have so far provided new information about the spatial variation of the upper atmospheric gas constituents and ion species delineating their vertical and horizontal distributions and also the effect of the solar zenith angles with day-night, latitude and solar longitude variations (\cite{Bougher2015EarlyDeepDipCampaign_MAVEN}; \cite{Mahaffy2015NGIMS-MAVEN}; \cite{Nagaraja2020ExosphereOfMars_MENCA-MOM}).
+The results obtained from both MAVEN using NGIMS (Neutral Gas and Ion Mass Spectrometer) payload and MOM using MENCA (Mars Exospheric Neutral Composition Analyser) payload have so far provided basic information about the spatial variation of the upper atmospheric gas constituents and ion species delineating their vertical and horizontal distributions [10-12].
+Recently Sarris [13] has suggested that short term neutral density changes in Earth's thermosphere could be attributed to the variations of solar EUV as well as to the solar particle radiation.
+In the absence of an earth-like magnetosphere, the charge particle interaction with Martian atmospheric constituents would need further studies.

-The above status of research work carried out so far points to the importance and need to assess the effects of solar activity, {\it i.e.}, in particular, the less studied aspect of the variable solar charged particle radiation (primarily due to the solar wind) causing any short time changes in the density profiles of the upper atmospheric constituents (Sarris, 2019).
-MAVEN has many instruments which measure solar wind parameters both upstream as well as proxy observations along its track covering the lower altitudes range around the periapsis of MAVEN, which is the main height region of interest in this paper.

-The primary purpose of this paper is to explore and examine the possible combined effect of solar EUV radiation and solar wind plasma energetics on the day-to-day variations of different thermosphere–exosphere gas constituents of Mars by using NGIMS/MAVEN and MENCA/MOM data.
+MAVEN has many instruments which measure solar wind parameters along its track covering the lower altitude range around the periapsis ($\sim$150-300\,km) of MAVEN, which is the main height region of interest in this paper.
+In one day, this region near perigee is covered $\sim$5 times and the average flux received each day depends on the daily variation of solar activity.
+The primary purpose of this paper is to explore the non solar-flare variation of different thermosphere-exosphere gas constituents of Mars by using NGIMS/MAVEN and MENCA/MOM data and to assess the role of the variable solar energetic radiation as a possible cause.